Salemgnk/The-quest/README.md

     The application features a graphical user interface (GUI) based on Tkinter.
 It allows you to choose between the following features:

-    - Password Checking: Enter a password to check its security and whether it has been compromised.
+- **Password Checking**: Enter a password to check its security and whether it has been compromised.
-    - Network Scan: Enter a target IP address to perform an Nmap scan for open ports, running services, and potential vulnerabilities.
+- **Network Scan**: Enter a target IP address to perform an Nmap scan for open ports, running services, and potential vulnerabilities.
-    - Password Generator: Generate strong random passwords based on custom criteria.
+- **Password Generator**: Generate strong random passwords based on custom criteria.
-    - Go Back: You can go back to the main screen at any time.
+- **Go Back**: You can go back to the main screen at any time.

 ## Issues and Limitations

 Some Nmap features might not be available or may require elevated privileges (such as full scans or OS detection).
 If some options are inaccessible or errors occur during the scan, make sure Nmap is properly installed and that you have the necessary permissions.
-    **Root/Admin Privilege:** Certain advanced Nmap features (like OS detection) may require you to run the application as an administrator (on Windows) or with sudo (on Linux/Mac).
+- **Root/Admin Privilege:** Certain advanced Nmap features (like OS detection) may require you to run the application as an administrator (on Windows) or with sudo (on Linux/Mac).
-    **Local Network:** Some network scanning features may only work if you are on the same local network or connected via a VPN.
+- **Local Network:** Some network scanning features may only work if you are on the same local network or connected via a VPN.
-    **Going Back** : Not implemented yet
+- **Going Back** : Not implemented yet

 ## Future Features

-    Email/SMS Alerts: Notify users via email or SMS if vulnerabilities are detected or if a password has been compromised.
+- **Email/SMS Alerts**: Notify users via email or SMS if vulnerabilities are detected or if a password has been compromised.
-    Real-Time Port Monitoring: Monitor ports on a target in real-time and get notifications if any changes are detected.
+- **Real-Time Port Monitoring**: Monitor ports on a target in real-time and get notifications if any changes are detected.
-    Report Export: Allow exporting scan results or password check outcomes to text or PDF files for later review.
+- **Report Export**: Allow exporting scan results or password check outcomes to text or PDF files for later review.

 ## Disclaimer